ivanolive/GRM/README.md

 # Opportunistic Routing on GRM Traces

 One of the most common use cases of social mobility models in on the evaluation of opportinistic networks (OppNets) protocols.
+OppNet protocols usually have the goal of  providing cost-effective message delivery, i.e., the highest possible delivery ratio with the lowest possible network overhead.
+These metrics can be more formally defined as:

+- Delivery ratio: Evaluates the percentage of successfully delivered messages for different values of message Time To Live (TTL).

+- Number of transmissions: Measures the network overhead, i.e., the number of device-to-device transmissions that each algorithm performs for different TTLs.

 We have evaluated the behavior of, two well know socially aware protocols for OppNets on GRM, namely Bubble Rap and GROUPS-NET.